-1. Identification of those significant QA-related activities for which the applicant will assume responsibility,
+1. Identification of those significant QA-related activities for which the applicant will assume responsibility, watches to shirt the sty of

-2. The means of tagging and identifying structures, systems, and components in a manner that ensures continuity of indicators of the status of inspections and tests, and
+2. The means of tagging and identifying structures, systems, and components in a manner that ensures continuity of indicators of the statu of inspections and tests, and

-3. The procedures established to ensure the effective transfer, storage, and control of records.
+3. The proce wies established to ensure the effective transfer, storage, and control of records.